Lights Out Cleveland

 Map of Participating Buildings

-Volunteer Monitoring Program
+Volunteer Collision Monitoring Program

-We are looking for volunteers to help collect injured and deceased birds from the grounds of downtown Cleveland’s buildings during peak migration months (from the middle of March to late May, and from mid-August through end-October).
+We are looking for volunteers to help collect injured and deceased birds from the grounds of downtown Cleveland’s buildings during peak migration months (from the middle of March to late May, and from mid-August into November).
 Any live birds will need to be transported to Lake Erie Nature & Science Center for care and treatment through their rehabilitation program.
 All deceased birds will be processed by Cleveland Museum of Natural History and used for research purposes, including data collection about the scale of these impacts.

+More information on volunteering is available HERE.
 We thank you in advance for your help with this effort!